Objectives of the Indigenous Native Food Program

 Native foods, the staple of Indigenous people's diets for more than 80,000 years, are gaining popularity in the commercial food sector, nationally and globally.

-The Indigenous Native Food Program (INFP) program is a partnership between the Department of State Development, Tourism and Innovation (DSDTI) and the Department of Agriculture and Fisheries (DAF) to explore commercial opportunities for scalable Indigenous native foods businesses.
+The Indigenous Native Food Program (INFP) program is a partnership between the Department of Tourism, Innovation and Sport (DTIS) and the Department of Agriculture and Fisheries (DAF) to explore commercial opportunities for scalable Indigenous native foods businesses.

 New opportunities will be created, allowing innovative businesses to be led and managed by Indigenous people.